Financial-Times/dotcom-page-kit/packages/dotcom-ui-bootstrap/readme.md

 )
 ```

 Otherwise this package provides two methods to manually integrate the bootstrap code into your templates.
-First you must insert a JSON formatted string of configuration into a `<script>` element with an ID of `anvil-bootstrap-config` and then you must embed the bootstrap script itself:
+First you must insert a JSON formatted string of configuration into a `<script>` element with an ID of `page-kit-bootstrap-config` and then you must embed the bootstrap script itself:

 ```js
 const bootstrap = require('@financial-times/dotcom-ui-bootstrap/server')